 You have likely noticed online marketplaces displaying limited-time offers, low stock levels and how many people are looking at the same item.
 These are all typical examples of how online stores create false sense of urgency.

 As consumers, we are more likely to commit to a purchase of an item that we think is going out of stock quickly.
 If you were unsure of making a purchase before, the fear of missing out (FOMO) on it can spur you into action.
+While scarcity is commonly used in ecommerce, it’s also one of the main factors that make buying art or NFTs attractive.

 6. Visual tricks